 This course examines visual culture in the United States from the late nineteenth century to the present day.
 We will analyze a variety of cultural artifacts, including fine art, film, commercial design, advertising, and popular culture.
 Major topics considered include the relationship between high and low culture, the role of mass media in American society, and the persistence of folk traditions in everyday life.
 We will also address how museums and public monuments and memorials define national identity.
 Other major issues include the evolving representation of race, class, gender, and war.
 Finally, we will examine American visual culture in an international context.
 This course is cross-listed in the Department of Art History and counts as an intermediate course in the art history major.
 No prerequisite.

 This course addresses art produced in North America between colonialization and 1900.
 Students will examine the development of art within a broad social context by exploring the relationship between visual culture and race, gender and class.
 Specific topics will include genre and landscape painting, prints and photography, and the influence of European art academies.
 We will also address the relationship between art and slavery, war and industrialization.
 This course is the same as ARHS 227D.
-Thus course must be taken as ARHS 227D to count towards the fine arts requirement.
-This class counts towards the modern/contemporary requirements for the ARHS major.
+This course must be taken as ARHS 227D to count towards the fine arts requirement.
+This counts toward the Europe and America place and the after 1800 time requirements for the art history major.
 Prerequisite: ARHS 111, AMST 108 or permission of instructor.